 Security management is particularly important to organizations where many users have input to the budgeting process.
 Accordingly, security management by "roles" becomes an important factor.

 Those that continue to install internally often do so because of data security concerns.
 Even today, many organizations are wary of allowing their data to go outside their walls.
-However, I assure you that, if you do some research, you’ll be surprised to learn just how many organizations are adopting cloud computing and how safe this model can be – given the right provider.
+However, we assure you that, if you do some research, you’ll be surprised to learn just how many organizations are adopting cloud computing and how safe this model can be – given the right provider.
 Sometimes, your data is safer in the cloud than it is inside your office walls!

 For most IT implementation projects, the team (both internal and external) is often the key to success.
 In this case, we must remember that Finance managers will be the main users.
-It is therefore important that these people be able to free up the resources to participate in the implementation, and that the software provider’s team have the following capabilities:
+It is therefore important that these people be able to free up the resources to participate in the implementation, and that the software provider’s team has the following capabilities:

 Local expertise is important in any software implementation project.
 This is equally true when implementing a CPM system.
-All too often, I have seen organizations deal with providers who do not offer many resources at the local level and who quickly came to miss that lack of availability.
+All too often, we have seen organizations deal with providers who do not offer many resources at the local level and who quickly came to miss that lack of availability.

 In Quebec, it is important to have French-speaking personnel with both functional and technical expertise.
 Having written materials – training and user manuals, support – in the right language is also crucial.